Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-08-20-Correlation_to_phonon_DOS.md

 Fourier transforming this averaged velocity autocorrelation function gives exactly the intrinsic vibrating frequency of this vibration mode.

 ---
-I have wrote a piece of [🔗 code]({{site.baseurl}}/assets/other/2021-08-20-MD_phonon.tar.gz) trying to implement this but I have ran out of vacation time and it's not working... hopefully I'll get time to finish this soon.
+I have wrote a piece of [🔗 code]({{site.baseurl}}/assets/other/2021-08-20-MD_phonon.tar.gz) trying to implement this with velocity files produced by lammps, but I have ran out of vacation time and the code is not working... hopefully I'll get time to finish in the future.